kylepaulsen/Island-Fever/README.md

 **On Mobile**
 * Drag with one finger to move the camera.
-* Drag with two fingers to rotate the camera.
-(May change this later...)
+* Drag with two fingers around a center point to rotate the camera.
 * Pinch in / out to zoom in/out.

 Development